RDPowerz/SdrAutomation/README.md

 It only works with the X Windows System enabled.

-See no-wayland.txt if you want to switch from Wayland to X.
+See the no-wayland.txt file in this repo if you want to switch from Wayland to X.

 Steps: